 - pose a threat to the health or safety of another individual person;

 - reveal internal information of a commercially sensitive nature which is not required to be disclosed to you by Australian Privacy Law.

-There is no charge to make a request for access to your credit information but we may apply an administration fee for providing access to your credit information.
+There is no charge to make a request for access to your personal or credit information but we may apply an administration fee for providing access to your personal or credit information.